Ilagan: Water and sewerage system

 City of Ilagan Water District (CIWD).
 It is a government-owned and controlled corporation that is mandated to supply all the water needs of its concessionaires.
-It has managed to put up several pumping stations all throughout the city to cater the increasing demand of Ilagan's growing population and economy.
-Some residents and privately owned business entities have their own electric water pumps and some are able to put up their own traditional deep wells for their own water needs and irrigation systems specially those residents from far-flung barangays who are not able to avail the service provided by the water district.
+It has managed to put up several pumping stations throughout the city to cater to the increasing demand of Ilagan's growing population and economy.
+Some residents and privately owned business entities have their own electric water pumps and some can up their own traditional deep wells for their own water needs and irrigation systems especially those residents from far-flung barangays who are not able to avail the service provided by the water district.
 Its main office is located in barangay Osmeña.
 Several water refilling stations have opened to serve as an alternative for the residents for their water needs.
-Also, the city government is continuously implementing solutions in line with the water and sewerage problems of the city such as the construction of deep wells in every barangay and the construction of drainages and canals in those area affected by floods during the rainy and stormy season.
+Also, the city government is continuously implementing solutions in line with the water and sewerage problems of the city such as the construction of deep wells in every barangay and the construction of drainages and canals in those areas affected by floods during the rainy and stormy season.

+Metro Ilagan Water.
+In 2018, the City of Ilagan Water District (CIWD) signed a joint venture deal with Filipinas Water Holdings Inc. (Filipinas Water) a consortium of Manila Water, Inc. and its wholly owned subsidiary Manila Water Philippine Ventures for the implementation, development, maintenance and construction of bulk water supply with system expansion and septage management project in the City of Ilagan.
+Under the agreement, all parties involved came up with a deal to form the Metro Ilagan Water, a joint venture company where the consortium shall own ninety percent and the local water district shall own ten percent of the outstanding capital stock.
+The partnership between the two entities hopes to resolve the current hurdles and increasing demands in the water supply system of the city and to address the main concerns of its concessionaires.